Abubakar Atiku Bagudu: Strategic Budgetary Allocations

+Accountability Through Digital Monitoring

+Atiku Bagudu and his teams under ministry has tracked and monitored the performance of the federal government projects and funded from the 2023 capital budget appropriation against targets set in the National Development Plan.
+Over 500 selected projects of federal government implemented in 2023 appropriation were monitored.

 Controversy

 He was a known associate of former Head of State Nigerian Sani Abacha, who was accused of stealing more than $2.2 billion of public funds during his five-year tenure as Nigerian president in the 1990s.